iizukanao/sequent/README.md

 ### Queue (execute in order) ###

-Execute functions in queued order when it available.
+Execute functions in queued order when it becomes available.

     var Sequent = require('sequent');
     var seq = new Sequent;